mulesoft/mule-assembly-verifier-plugin/README.md

   m3-style timestamped snapshots are supported
 * A special **mandatory wildcard** is supported by adding the + sign _at the end of the path_.
 Typical use case - generated content like javadoc where it could change with every build.
-The plugin will check the content is there (and fail if it's missing), but will treat everything under this dir as valid content
+The plugin will check the content is there (and fail if it's missing), but will treat everything under this dir as valid entries

 ## Known Issues